Find out more about our long-standing initiatives to enhance shared understanding of the key issues affecting public finances in Europe.

 Sustainable public finances and government accounting in Europe

 ICAEW and PwC have been working together to encourage greater focus on the sustainability of public finances in Europe and the critical link to government accounting − with a view to highlighting the pressing need for EU reform in this area.
-Our latest joint publication brings together a number of independent essays, providing different perspectives on a broad range of sustainable public finance and related issues.
+Our 2019 joint publication brings together a number of independent essays, providing different perspectives on a broad range of sustainable public finance and related issues.
 It then sets our call for EU reform of government accounting as a matter of priority.

 ICAEW – PwC sustainable public finances: EU perspectives